ToastyNIck/Wii-Guide/_pages/en_US/bluebomb.md

 1. Add it to your Apps folder on your USB
 1. Run it in Homebrew.
 1. And you are set for life.

+Authors:
+ToastyNick, CommandBlock6417, NightScript et. al.
+Special thanks to:
+* FullMetal5, for making the BlueBomb exploit
+* Leseratte, for making the Wii mini d2xl (l is for Leseratte) cIOS
+* Team Twiizers, for the HackMii installer and the Homebrew channel
+* davebaol, xabby666, XFlak and FIX94, for the d2x cIOS installer
+* ToastyNick, for the blue bomb logo and the guide on wii.guide
+* Last but not least, @everyone at the Wii Mini Hacking Discord server for helping on the writing of this guide and performing of the exploit.